-The Church of Light and Shadow exists to forward the work of the Morning Star in the world under both his guises – the Christ and Lucifer.
+The Church of Light and Shadow exists to forward the work of the Morning Star in the world under both their guises – the Christ and the Lightbringer.

-It is an independent and autonomous Apostolic and Sacramental body, in no way dependent upon the See of Rome, or upon any other See or authority outside its own administration.
+It is an esoteric and gnostic organization of independent and autonomous Apostolic and Sacramental bodies, in no way dependent upon the See of Rome, or upon any other See or authority outside their own administration.

 The Liberal Catholic Church, our parent church, came into existence as the result of a complete re-organization in 1915 of the Old Catholic movement in Great Britain upon a more liberal basis.
 This church derived its orders from the mother-see of the Old Catholic movement, the ancient archiepiscopal see of Utrecht in Holland.
 The Church of Light and Shadow has carefully preserved this succession of Orders.

 The Church of Light and Shadow recognizes seven sacraments, which it enumerates as follows: baptism, confirmation, the Holy Eucharist, Absolution, Holy Unction, Holy Matrimony, and Holy Orders.
 To ensure their efficacy to the worshiper, the administration of all sacramental rites is guarded with most care.
 It has preserved an episcopal succession that is valid, as understood throughout the whole of those churches in Christendom that maintain the apostolic succession as a tenant of their faith.